Model Selection Consistency for Cointegrating Regressions: Introduction

 In this paper we discuss an extension of the adaptive Lasso to a (possibly) cointegrated regression with explanatory stationary variables, and show model selection consistency and oracle property for the method.
 We allow the model to select both the stationary and non-stationary variables in the regression.
 One problem in extending Lasso to cointegrated regressions is that the $I(1)$ and $I(0)$ parameters converge at distinct rates.
 We overcome this problem by setting regularization parameter for the $I(1)$ variables to be proportional to the square of the $\lambda$ for the stationary variables.
-More generally we can just assume we have distinct $\lambda_1$ and $\lambda_2$ for both cases.
+We also relax the need of a ``zero-consistent estimator`` in \citet{huangetal2008}, imposing a weaker form of the ''Irrepresentable Condition``.

-Throughout the paper we assume it is already known the order of integration of the dependent variable.
-We also consider the case where the actual number of variables in the model, $q$, is fixed and the total number of candidate variables is sub-linear with respect to the sample size $T$, meaning that the number of candidate variables $n$ is $o(T)$, but possibly larger than $T$.
+Throughout the paper we assume it is already known the order of integration of the dependent and independent variables.
+We consider the case where the actual number of $I(1)$ variables in the model, $q_1$, is fixed, but the number of $I(0)$ variables in the model, $q_2$, can increase with $T$.
+Moreover, the total number of candidate $I(1)$ variables is sub-linear with respect to the sample size $T$, meaning that the number of candidate variables $n_1$ is $o(T)$, but possibly larger than $T$.
 This last condition can be relaxed if more structure is imposed on the error term of the regression, and we can achieve a rate for $n$ as big as $o(e^{T^\delta})$, for some $0\le\delta\le1$ \citep{huangetal2008}.
-The first condition (fixed $q$) could also be relaxed, but there is little incentive in real applications to do so, and we consider only the simpler case in this paper.
-The results in this paper can also be extended to the (finite) vector-case and also (independent) panel data models since the actual number of variables in the model is finite.
+Similarly, the number of candidate $I(0)$ variables, $n_2$, is $o(T^d)$, for some $d\ge 1$.
+The results in this paper can also be extended to the (finite) vector-case and also (independent) panel data models.

-One of the most straightforward application of this result, is to understand the shift in prices of financial objects (financial portfolio construction).
+One of the most straightforward application of this result is to understand the shift in prices of financial objects (financial portfolio construction).
 The prices are known to be $I(1)$ and number of financial objects that might of interest is large and include both $I(1)$ and $I(0)$ variables.
 Another interesting framework is the evolution of macroeconomic time series, as in \citet{stockwatson2002}.
 The number of predictors can be very large and an efficient method for choosing the relevant ones is necessary.
+Another application of this method is to choose the number of lags in a Autoregressive Distributed Lags (ADL) model.